design-pattern-project-group1/EmployeeManager/README.md

 The Reason We Chose MVC Pattern is because MVC (Model-View-Controller) is not only the most widely used UI Layer Pattern out there but in the case of Asp.Net Core it is also the most encouraged and most structured pattern for a sound UI.
 In Asp.Net Core MVC Pattern has a bunch of built-in Framework Tools and Helper Classes but we utilized very few of those only for Server Hosting and Efficient Rendering Functionalities.

+Last but not least the Class Diagram Photo is in the root directory but a much more detailed and interactive diagram is also located in the same directory with a .dgml format (can be viewed using Visual Studio) containing Classes, Methods and All Relationships between them.

 Thank you!